-Thousands of vehicles damaged by Hurricane Barry and inland flooding will be put up for sale in the coming months.
+Thousands of vehicles damaged by hurricanes and inland flooding will be put up for sale in the coming months.
 Make sure you don’t buy one unknowingly.
 They’re not only a very bad mechanical risk, you may not be able to get insurance for vehicle with a title that indicates it was salvaged or rebuilt.

 Floods can cause excessive damage to vehicles that render them inoperable."Flood vehicles" have sustained partial or total submersion in water, resulting in damage to electrical systems, the engine, transmission, body, or other major components.
 Generally, inoperable flood vehicles are evaluated by insurance companies as "total losses" and then sold as "salvage" at car auctions.

 Some of these salvage vehicles are bought at auction by dishonest car dealers who engage in "title washing," meaning they camouflage the flood damage, and intentionally omit certain information on the title, as required.
 The same vehicles are then shipped to states untouched by the disaster and put up for sale.
 Unfortunately, customers in the market to buy a decent used car in a state without "lemon" laws or legal protection from used car scams could become victims of this costly crime.

 After the post-Katrina upsurge in this type of fraud in 2005, the National Insurance Crime Bureau (NCIB) developed a free database research service for potential used car buyers to access a vehicle's history.
 The vehicle identification number (VIN) check reveals information on floods, accidents, or even fake odometer mileage gathered from participating NICB member insurance company records.
 In some cases, this can be a valuable tool in the initial stages of shopping around.
 However, a combination of common sense and some investigative footwork is usually the best approach for protection from used car scammers.